Answers to the frequently asked questions you may have about our company and program!

 - Must be at least 18 years old

 - Currently reside outside the states of AK, MS, NV, NY, SD

 We serve parents of clients who are under the age of 21 years old and diagnosed with or evaluated for Autism Spectrum Disorder (ASD).

 Do you accept Medicaid?

-We are currently accepting Medicaid in the following states: CA, CO, LA, ME, NC, OR, RI, UT, VA, VT, WA, WI.
+We are currently accepting Medicaid in the following states: CA, CO, LA, ME, NC, OR, PA, RI, UT, VA, VT, WA, WI.
 We are continuously working to expand insurance coverage and encourage you to apply so we can review the details of your plan.